elderberry-smells/GBS_snakemake_pipeline/workflow/resources/ReadMes/VCF_Analysis_Tools.md

 The following output is from an output of over ~1500 barley lines in a VCF file.
 The genome consists of 7 chromosomes and Scaffolds (designated CHRUN).
 ![windowed_variance](https://github.com/elderberry-smells/GBS_snakemake_pipeline/blob/master/workflow/resources/images/example_VCF_coverage.png?raw=true)

 The program makes a subplot for each individual chromosome in line, and allocate a color based on a scale for each for a visually appealing graph.
 Here is an example of a VCF file covering roughly 400 sunflower species and using a window of 5000 instead of 1000.
+Sunflower consists of 17 chromosomes, and scaffolds were removed from VCF file prior to running (but can be retained if required)

 ![sunflower_coverage](https://github.com/elderberry-smells/GBS_snakemake_pipeline/blob/master/workflow/resources/images/example_sunflower_coverage.png?raw=true)